 If you just want to take a look inside the Burgtheater and view the Klimt frescoes, then go on a guided tour.

 If you want to view a play, do remember that performances are in the German language.
-However, some of these performances have English “subtitles” available through a local app.
+However, some of these performances have English “subtitles” available through a free app for your phone.

 The Burgtheater, despite its origins as the official national and imperial theater of the Habsburg Empire, has an egalitarian tradition that continues today.